 Eyes: Greenish-Blue, wears glasses

-Note: I don't make sequels.
+I don't make sequels.
 Don't ask me to make any sequels, please.

-Here's some things that I do/don't do in Fanfiction:
+Things I don't do in Fanfiction:

 1. I don't focus on the meaning of names whenever I create an OC.

-Silenced Tunes: I'm gonna be honest; I didn't have much planned when I posted this story on FFN.
+Silenced Tunes: I'm gonna be honest; I didn't have much planned when I posted this story.
 I realized I wasn't getting anywhere with it.
 Not long after the last chapter I wrote for this fic, I chose to put it on-hold, thinking whether or not to plan the rest of the story out.
 But in the end, I gave up on this.
 That, and I don't like writing Michiru (One of my old OC's) anymore.

 My Pet Peeves

 People who keep saying "Sorry for my bad English": English is one of the most used languages in the world.
-However, whenever you start to read a Fanfiction story here, one of the first things the author says is, "Please excuse my bad English".
-At first, it didn't really bother me, but after seeing this from so many authors, it just gets kind of annoying.
-I understand if your English is not that good, but here's a suggestion.
-I don't mean to be rude, but either wait until you learn more English (Unless you're fluent in it), or write your stories in your native language!
+However, whenever you start to read a Fanfic here, one of the first things the author says is, "Please excuse my bad English".
+It didn't really bother me at first, but after seeing this from so many authors, it got kind of annoying.
+I understand if your English isn't that good, but here's a suggestion.
+I don't mean to be rude, but either wait until you learn more English (Unless you're fluent in it), or write your stories in your native language.

-Authors saying in their summaries "I suck at summaries": Whenever an author writes in their summary, "I suck at summaries, but please read my story anyway", it just makes me want to face-palm myself, hard.
-Read this people, NO ONE IS GOOD AT WRITING SUMMARIES!
-I may not be the best at writing summaries either, but I don't write down, "Summary sucks, but please read this".
+Authors saying in their summaries "I suck at summaries": Whenever I see an author write in their summary, "I suck at summaries, but please read my story anyway", it makes me want to face-palm myself, hard.
+I understand how hard it can be to write down a summary, but saying, "Summary sucks, but please read this" isn't going to help.
 What you need to do is think for a while, and when you've finally come up with a decent summary, write it down.
-Not "Summary sucks", alright?
+Not "Summary sucks", all right?

 Female OC's joining the Shinsengumi: Here's my tumblr post about it.
-And I forgot to mention this in my post, but what I also don't like about these is that the female OC disguises herself as a man to get revenge on one of the Shinsengumi members.
+And I forgot to mention this in my post, but what I also don't like about these is the female OC disguising herself as a man to get revenge on one of the Shinsengumi members.
 Seriously, if you want your OC to get revenge on a member, why is it necessary for her to join the Shinsengumi?
 Hell, one of the canon characters wanted to get revenge on Sougo, and she didn't even become part of the police force, so I don't see any reason for your female OC to join.
-By the way, I'm not saying it's impossible for a woman to disguise herself as a man, but think about it.
+I'm not saying it's impossible for a woman to disguise herself as a man, but think about it.
 How long do you think your OC would be able to get away with this without being discovered by somebody?
 Especially considering that she'd have to flatten her chest with bandages without suffocating or having said bandages become loose on their own, worry about her face looking too feminine, alter her voice without sounding too feminine or having her throat being sore, and worry about her period (Yes, that is very personal, but that's what almost all women go through).
 Yeah, I don't think your female OC would last very long in the Shinsengumi, especially since the members see each other all day, every day.
-Also, just because Nobume is in the Mimawarigumi, doesn't mean you can freely put your female OC in the Shinsengumi.
-The Mimawarigumi are irrelevant within the context of this.
+Also, just because Nobume was in the Mimawarigumi, doesn't mean you can freely put your female OC in the Shinsengumi.
+The Mimawarigumi are completely irrelevant to this.